dfredriksen/crossoverchallenge/README.md

 Bonus feature ability to click on marker tags on timeline to jump to clip position. added ability to pause in between clips before it transitions to a new clip.

+### v1.0.6
+Bonus feature included an example of a readonly arrangement of the components